dustlang/cargo/README.md

-# Cargo
+# Payload

-Cargo downloads your Rust project’s dependencies and compiles your project.
+Paayload downloads your Dust project’s dependencies and compiles your project.

 Learn more at https://doc.rust-lang.org/cargo/